-As for my recent study, I am currently working on homological algebra and commutative algebra, and, consequently their application in algebraic topology and algebraic geometry.
+Currently, I am working on homological algebra and commutative algebra and their application in algebraic topology and algebraic geometry.
 I’m following Davis & Kirk’s Lectures in Algebraic Topology and the open-sourced textbook The Stacks Project.
-With the help of a Ph.D. student from PKU (Peking University), I will have a chance to audit courses on homology theory and commutative algebra in PKU in the first semester of 2019-2020 academic year.
+With the help of a Ph.D. student from Peking University, I have a chance to audit courses on homology theory and commutative algebra in PKU.
 Preparing myself with sufficient background in algebra and topology, I see this great opportunity more valuable than ever.
-Though it’s probably too early to say, I look forward to a mathematical career in topology and geometry, which is the main reason I’ve started so early in self-studying mathematics especially modern notions such as commutative algebra and category theory.
 I see my tertiary and higher education as a new opportunity of closer integration of resources and opportunities of application of my knowledge, as well as a platform to develop it further.
-For that, as a mathematical student, I request you to consider me for the admission into the undergraduate department of mathematics in the 2020-2021 academic year.

 8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

-“I’m a girl, a girl who is born inside a boy’s body, and it’s not my fault," I finished my speech in the TA (transgender anonymous) session in Beijing LGBT Center.
-It is something I would never imagine two years ago: confidence and extraordinariness, in a way that allows me to give a speech, as a female, about my identity, for the community.
+“I’m a girl, a girl born inside a boy’s body, and it’s not my fault," I finished my speech in the transgender anonymous session at the Beijing LGBT Center.
+It is something I never would’ve imagined two years ago - confidence and extraordinariness, in a way that allows me to give a speech, as a female, about my identity, for the community.